 The SRSA program authorizes the USED to award formula grants directly to eligible PSUs.
-Recipients may use the USED Guide to Using REAP Funds web based search tool to explore uses HERE.
 Recipients may use program funds to conduct activities under the following ESEA programs:

-- Title I, Part A (Improving Basic Programs Operated by PSUs) - Title II, Part A (Supporting Effective Instruction) - Title III (Language Instruction for Limited English Proficient and Immigrant Students) - Title IV, Part A (Student Support and Academic Enrichment) - Parent Involvement Activities
+- Title I, Part A (Improving Basic Programs Operated by PSUs) - Title II, Part A (Supporting Effective Instruction) - Title III (Language Instruction for Limited English Proficient and Immigrant Students) - Title IV, Part A (Student Support and Academic Enrichment) - Parent Involvement Activities under other specified Federal programs.

-In addition, the Alternative Uses of Funds Authority (formerly referred to as REAP-Flex) is a flexibility provision that allows eligible PSUs to combine funding under certain programs to carry out local activities under other specified Federal programs.
 Eligible PSUs will indicate within the Title II and Title IV applications, if the SRSA flexibility with be utilized.

+In addition, the Alternative Uses of Funds Authority (formerly referred to as REAP-Flex) is a flexibility provision that allows eligible PSUs to combine funding under certain programs to carry out local activities